Murad-Huseynli/sequential_pattern_mining/README.md

 - [ ] Add more sequential pattern mining algorithms
 - [ ] Create a comprehensive library with stable algorithms

-## Contributing

-Project Contributors:
-* Murad Huseynli (14297)
-* Emil Inochkin (16285)
-* Amir Adamov (5055)

 ## License

 Research project conducted at ADA University, School of Information Technologies and Engineering.

-## Contact

-School of Information Technologies and Engineering
-ADA University
-Data Mining (CSCI4700)
-Spring 2023
+See more under `LICENSE.txt`

 ## Acknowledgments